Illyrian kingdom: History

 During the second part of the 3rd century BC, a number of Illyrian tribes seem to have united to form a proto-state stretching from the central part of present-day Albania up to Neretva river in Herzegovina.
 The political entity was financed on piracy and ruled from 250 BC by the king Agron.
 He was succeeded by his wife Teuta, who assumed the regency for her stepson Pinnes following Agron's death in 231 BC.
 Queen Teuta was famous for having waged wars against the Romans.

 At the Neretva Delta, there was a strong Hellenistic influence on the Illyrian tribe of Daors.
 Their capital was Daorson located in Ošanići near Stolac in Herzegovina, which became the main center of classical Illyrian culture.
 Daorson, during the 4th century BC, was surrounded by megalithic, 5 meter high stonewalls, composed out of large trapeze stones blocks.
 Daors also made unique bronze coins and sculptures.
 The Illyrians even conquered Greek colonies on the Dalmatian islands.

 The Illyrian kingdom was composed of small areas within the region of Illyria.
 Only the Romans ruled the entire region.
 The internal organization of the south Illyrian kingdom points to imitation of their neighbouring Greek kingdoms and influence from the Greek and Hellenistic world in the growth of their urban centres.
 Polybius gives as an image of society within an Illyrian kingdom as peasant infantry fought under aristocrats which he calls in Greek Polydynastae (Greek: Πολυδυνάστες) where each one controlled a town within the kingdom.
 The monarchy was established on hereditary lines and Illyrian rulers used marriages as a means of alliance with other powers.
-Pliny (23–79 AD) writes that the people that formed the nucleus of the Illyrian kingdom were 'Illyrians proper' or Illyrii Proprie Dicti.
+Pliny (23–79 AD) writes that the people that formed the nucleus of the Illyrian kingdom were 'Illyrians proper' or Illyrii proprie dicti.
 They were the Taulantii, the Pleraei, the Endirudini, Sasaei, Grabaei and the Labeatae.
 These later joined to form the Docleatae.

-The last known king of illyrians was
+The last known King of the Illyrians was Gentius, of the Labeatae tribe, and his capital city was Shkodër.

-King Ballaios who ruled over the city of Rhizon and surrounding areas after Roman occupation, from 167 BC until 135 BC.